Jump to main content

 ◎ Remuneration Deferral Policy for Senior Managers

 As per the policy, 80% of the performance bonus should be paid first, and the remaining 20% should be deferred and paid three months later, that is, paid in the next year.
+(1) performance period: 1 year.
+(2) time vesting period: 1 year.

 1. Indicator